zhefu0604/zhefu0604.github.io/_pages/about.md

 ---

 #### Research Interests
-I develop learning and control algorithms, as well as modeling tools for **distributed parameter systems**, with a focus on **mixed autonomy**.
+I develop learning and control algorithms, as well as modeling tools for **distributed parameter systems**, with a focus on **mixed autonomy**, where automated and human agents co-exist in the system.

 The techniques I develop combine **physics-informed neural modeling of hyperbolic PDEs**, model-based and data-driven control algorithm design, and field operational testing.
 I apply these methods to autonomy systems, such as automated vehicles, drones, and urban air mobility.

 I was one of the main student contributors for a 100-AVs field operational test on the I-24 highway in Nashville TN.
 More information about this large-scale field experiment can be found [here](https://circles-consortium.github.io/).

-Please feel free to reach out for research discussion and collaboration :)
+I also shared this work with a broader audience in the **UC Grad Slam**, where graduate students present their research in just 3 minutes.
+My talk on how a few smart cars can smooth stop-and-go traffic waves earned me the **Runner-up award at UC Berkeley**.  ▶️ [Watch the talk here](https://www.youtube.com/watch?v=JJdPY_pF130)

+---

+## Upcoming Talks

+{% include talks.liquid limit=true %}

 ---